canonical/k8s-snap/docs/src/reference/architecture.md

 - The **CLI**: The CLI is available to only the root user on the K8s snap and all CLI commands are mapped to respective REST calls.

-- The **REST API**: apart from serving the CLI, is also used by the charm that has to programmatically drive the Kubernetes cluster.
+- The **API**: The JSON RPC API serves the CLI and is also used by the charm to programmatically drive the Kubernetes cluster.